ZwickyTransientFacility/scope-ml/doc/zenodo.md

 To publish a new release after uploading the latest classification catalog, first ensure that all desired files are in place.
 Then, click "Get a DOI now!" to reserve a version-specific DOI for this release.
 Additionally, specify the publication date and version in `vX.Y.Z` format.

 Finally, create release notes by clicking "Add description" and choosing "Notes" under the "Type" dropdown.
 These release notes should specify what has changed from one version to the next.

+## Adding new users

+The "ZTF Source Classification Project" community [`ztf-scope`](https://zenodo.org/communities/ztf-scope) contains the current data repository.
+Inviting additional Zenodo users to this community as Curators will allow them to manage the repository and create new versions.